gmod9/scriptableoverlay/README.md

 Scriptable client overlay from serverside lua!

 ## What is this for lol
 The primary reason why i made it is easier geometry visualization (Boxes and triangles).
 Only way to draw a box in gmod9 is by calculating every vertex and drawing every line separately.
+This library aims to make it easier by exposing IVDebugOverlay and having it be controllable from the server's lua instance.

 ## Usage